x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors.md

    - **IP addresses to skip**: Choose one of the following values:

-     - **Automatically detect and skip the last IP address**: Whe recommend this option if you have only one message source to skip.
+     - **Automatically detect and skip the last IP address**: We recommend this option if you have only one message source to skip.

      - **Skip these IP addresses that are associated with the connector**: Select this option to configure a list of IP addresses to skip.